 All natural disasters have the capability to disrupt lives.
 But hurricanes tear through hometowns, leaving nothing but rubble in their wake.
 They combine many forces of nature, including damaging winds, torrential rains, and severe tornadoes, leaving survivors to pick up the pieces — both emotionally and financially.

-It’s too early to determine the price tags of 2017’s hurricanes, but it’s safe to say some will land on this list when it’s all said and done.
 With the help of Bloomberg, we’ve narrowed down the 15 most expensive hurricanes to ever hit the United States.

 15. Georges (1998)

 Estimated cost: $8.9 billion